-The weather is getting warmer and the nights are getting longer: barbecue season is here!
+The weather is getting warmer and the nights are long: barbecue season is here!
 Enjoying more time outdoors is a priority for many and barbecuing allows just that.
 This cooking method can be especially enticing when the heat of summer hits – the last thing anyone wants to do is turn on their oven to cook dinner!

 Recipes for light, spring meals are in demand as farmers markets begin to open and fresh, local foods start to fill our grocery stores.
 Even those New Year’s resolutions that we long forgot about begin to creep back into our minds as we emerge from the dreary winter and feel the desire to “spring clean” our health.

 Many healthy meals can be prepared on the barbecue and this cooking method can really enhance flavour.
 However, it can also increase the formation of carcinogens (cancer causing substances).

 Luckily, there are some techniques you can use to significantly reduce their formation: